 Professor Baboolal’s research career started when he was awarded a National Kidney Research Fellowship and Juvenile Diabetes Foundation International Research Fellowship in the Division of Nephrology at Stanford University, California from 1992-1995.
 During this period he studied the role of the renin angiotensin system in progressive renal disease.
 The results of this research formed the basis of his postdoctoral MD degree, which was awarded by the University of London in 1996.

 On returning to the UK in 1995 he was appointed a Lecturer in Renal Medicine at the University Hospital of Wales.
 In 1997 he was appointed a consultant in Nephrology, Transplantation and General Medicine.
 Throughout his clinical career he has continued his research interests.
 He has led a research group of post doctorate scientists, clinician trainees and MD candidates that has explored the role of the renin angiotensin system in human renal disease, molecular determinants of renal allograft nephropathy and the pathophysiology of new onset diabetes after transplantation.
-This work has included laboratory based, basic science research, clinical research involving complex physiology measurements in humans and multicentre international clinical trials.
+This work has included laboratory based, basic science research, clinical research involving complex physiology measurements and multicentre international clinical trials.
 The outputs of this work have been published in International peer reviewed journals, presented at International Meetings as both invited speakers and as abstracts.

 More recently Professor Baboolal has developed a research interest in healthcare economics related to renal disease and transplantation.
 In addition Prof Baboolal created an Operational Research Unit in collaboration with the School of Mathematics at Cardiff University.
 The basis of this work was to use operational sciences including modelling and forecasting to help optimise the design of clinical services and systems.
-The output of this work has been incorporated into National Institute of Clinical Excellence (NICE) technology assessments as well as clinical guidelines including:
+The output of this work has been incorporated into National Institute of Clinical Excellence (NICE) technology assessments as well as clinical guidelines.

 K/DOQI clinical practice guidelines for chronic kidney disease: evaluation, classification, and stratification.
 American Journal of Kidney Diseases : the official journal of the National Kidney Foundation 2002; 39(2 Suppl 1): S1-266.
 Baboolal K, Evans C, Moore RH: Incidence of end-stage renal disease in medically treated patients with severe bilateral atherosclerotic renovascular disease.
 Am J Kidney Dis 31:971–977, 1998